 HAINES.
 Nestled along a scenic fjord, Haines features the impressive Sheldon Museum, as well as galleries, shops, and Chilkat Bald Eagle Preserve, where the world’s largest gathering of bald eagles occurs each year.
 (B,L,D)

 JUNEAU.
 Accessible only by air and water, history, native culture, wildlife, and nature come to life here.
 Shop for gold nuggets, saunter through the swinging doors at the Red Dog Saloon, or visit mighty Mendenhall Glacier.
 (B,L,D)

 KETCHIKAN.
 This self-proclaimed “Salmon Capital of the World” boasts the largest totem collection on the planet and a former red-light district-turned art district on historic Creek Street.
 (B,L,D)

 SCENIC CRUISING: INSIDE PASSAGE.
 One of the most picturesque sea lanes in the world, the natural beauty here is unbelievable, featuring thick emerald-green forests and expansive turquoise glaciers.
 (B,L,D)

 VANCOUVER (DISEMBARKATION).
-Disembark this morning and transfer to Vancouver International Airport for your return flight home.
+Your cruise ends this morning this morning.
 Please schedule homebound flights after Noon.
-(B)